-Private jets utilize the following airports to fly to and from St. Louis, Missouri and neighboring areas of the Midwest.
+Charter planes arrive and depart using the following private airports in St. Louis, Missouri to reach the Gateway City and neighboring areas of the Midwest.

 In 1927, Charles Lindbergh, who worked in the area as a commercial and airmail pilot, performed the world’s first transatlantic flight from Long Island, New York to Paris, France in his famous “Spirit of St. Louis” plane, which bears the name in homage to his Gateway City business investors, including Albert Bond Lambert – Lindbergh left for New York from Lambert Field, which now serves as the city’s main aviation gateway.